-There are three room locations: main hotel, beach villa, or resort residences (some of which are dog friendly).
-Unless you have a large group traveling with you, spring for an ocean view room in the main hotel.
-Leave your floor to ceiling sliding glass doors open at night and enjoy hearing the waves sing you to sleep.
-The rooms’ interior are beach chic done up in demure, relaxing colors.
-A couch and/or chairs provide additional seating in the room.
-Rooms also include mini-refrigerators, flat-screen TV’s with CD/DVD players, and a small arsenal of books.
+Unless you have a large group traveling with you, spring for an ocean view room in the main hotel, leave your floor to ceiling sliding glass doors open at night, and enjoy hearing the waves going to sleep.
+The rooms’ interior is beach chic done up in demure, relaxing colors.
+A couch and chairs provide additional seating in the room.
+Rooms include mini-refrigerators, flat-screen TVs with CD/DVD players, and a small arsenal of books.

 For dinner at ECHO, I recommend the Tuna Niçoise Salad, Crab Cakes, and the Fried Wild Georgia Shrimp and Grits.
-The shrimp from Georgia are white, different from other areas of the Atlantic, and they are epic!
+The shrimp from Georgia are white, different from other areas of the Atlantic, and scrumptious!
 Melt in your mouth delights.
 I am sure that whatever you choose from this kitchen will be a winner.

 More King and Prince Resort Offerings

-If beaches are a craving, you will enjoy the simple charms of St. Simons Island Driftwood Beach.
-As the name implies, this beach, located at Northern Jekyll, is dotted with interesting driftwood and trees.
-Bring your camera as the photo ops are wonderful.
-Another noteworthy stop is Glory Beach, accessible by a boardwalk that crosses a sand dune.
+If beaches are what you desire, you’ll love the simple charms of Driftwood Beach.
+As the name implies, this beach (Northern Jekyll) is dotted with interesting driftwood and trees.
+Chances are you will see a plethora of exotic birds, too.
+Bring your camera for the wonderful photo ops.
+Another noteworthy beach, Glory Beach, is accessible by a boardwalk that crosses a dune.

-Day trips around the area might include discovering historic Brunswick (one of the most viable ports in the United States) or Jekyll Island, a millionaires retreat from 1886-1942.
-Jekyll Island was the most exclusive club in the world with members such as J.P.
+Day trips around the area might include discovering historic Brunswick (one of the most viable ports in the United States) or Jekyll Island, millionaires retreat from 1886-1942.
+Jekyll Island was the most exclusive club globally with members such as J.P.
 Morgan and William Rockefeller.
 The Jekyll Island Club Hotel is a great place to start your day.
-Afterwards, spring for the $25 tour to possibly enter some of the island’s historic homes.
+Afterward, spring for the $25 tour to possibly enter some of the island’s historic homes.
 Do not miss Louis Comfort Tiffany’s unsigned work at the Faith Chapel.

 The charming community of St. Simons Island puts you under her spell.
 Maybe that is why Travel + Leisure has named it America’s Most Romantic Town and America’s Favorite Beach Town in the past.
 Come for a vacation and leave enchanted!